Mengyu8042/IOT/README.md

 ## Repository Structure

-* `example_data/`: Contains a CT–SPECT image pair with annotated landmarks.
+* `example_data/`: Contains an example image pair with annotated landmarks.
 * `demo.ipynb`: A Jupyter notebook for evaluating and visualizing the registration performance of the proposed IOT method.
-* `IOT.py`: Core implementation of the Iterative Optimal Transport (IOT) algorithm.
+* `IOT.py`: Core implementation of the Iterative Optimal Transport (IOT) algorithm, supporting both 2D and 3D images.
 * `utilis.py`: Utility functions for image processing and visualization.